-The landmark 2802(a) case that brought vehicle reimbursements to the forefront was GATTUSO v.
-HARTE-HANKS SHOPPERS, INC. Decided by the California Supreme Court in 2007, this case made it clear that the law protects not only pizza delivery drivers, but also professional sales reps, merchandisers, light service repair reps, and, by extension, basically any mobile employee driving a personal vehicle for business use.
-From 2007 onward, businesses with California-based employees have had to figure out how best to comply with 2802(a).
+In 2007, the California Supreme Court ruled in GATTUSO v.
+HARTE-HANKS SHOPPERS, INC that the law protects not only pizza delivery drivers, but also professional sales reps, merchandisers, light service repair reps –basically any employee driving a personal vehicle for business use.

 Let’s look at two employees that live next door to each other, drive the same vehicle, and are both reimbursed using the IRS mileage rate:

 Both employees pay the same amount for their driver’s license, vehicle taxes, and similar car insurance.
-The high mileage driver, Employee B, will spend a little more for maintenance and tires and spend a lot more for gas.
-But Employee B is not going to spend $13,352.50 more in gas, maintenance, and tires than Employee A. This is a huge disparity, and it happens all the time.
-The government mileage rate is simply not the right tool for equitable reimbursement.
+The high-mileage driver, Employee B, will spend more on maintenance and tires and a lot more on gas.
+But Employee B is not going to spend $14,210.00 more in gas, maintenance, and tires than Employee A. This is a huge disparity, and it happens all the time.

-As a result of the under-reimbursement Employee A has grounds to argue that the IRS mileage rate does not fairly reimburse and therefore has violated that employee’s rights under CA Labor Code 2802(a).
-All Employee A has to do is pull their actual costs and compare them to the rate they received to establish a claim.
+As a result of the under-reimbursement Employee A has grounds to argue that the IRS mileage rate does not fairly reimburse and therefore has violated that employee’s rights under CA Labor Code 2802(a), or the Illinois Wage and Payment Protection Act, or any other state labor code that indemnifies employees from business expenses.
+All Employee A has to do is pull actual costs and compare them to the rate they received to establish a claim.
 For large organizations with quite a few lower mileage drivers, it doesn’t take much for a class action lawsuit to be established.

-The best alternative to reimbursing employees properly in the state of CA is to use a Fixed-and-Variable-Rate reimbursement, or FAVR, program.
-A FAVR program reimburses employees exactly in the same manner that they incur costs – fixed costs like taxes and insurance, and variable costs like tires and gas.
+A FAVR vehicle program reimburses employees exactly in the same manner that they incur costs – fixed costs like taxes and insurance, and variable costs like tires and gas.
 Using the expected costs of a particular zip code and a suitable vehicle for the job, FAVR can ensure that employees receive accurate reimbursements.